 Associate Professor Catherine Cymone Fourshey holds a Ph.D. from the University of California, Los Angeles.
 Her teaching and research interests include precolonial African institutions of hospitality, Indian Ocean trade, identity and ethnicity in Africa, healing systems, gender, and postcolonial politics in East Africa.
 She is completing a book, Strangers, Immigrants, and the Established: Hospitality as State Building Mechanism in Southwest Tanzania 300-1900CE.
 Fourshey also is co-authoring a book titled Bantu Africa, which will be available in 2015.
 She served as the Africa consulting editor for Great Events from History: The Middle Ages (2005).

 Associate Professor David Imhoof, department head, holds a Ph.D. from The University of Texas.
 He teaches courses on modern European, German and cultural history, as well as the Holocaust.
 His research studies the relationship between politics and cultural activities in 20th century Germany.
 He is the author of Becoming a Nazi Town: Cultural Life in Göttingen Between the World Wars (University of Michigan, 2013), as well as articles on guns, opera, movies and sports.
-He is currently writing a history of the German recording industry.
+He is currently co-editing collections on German Sound Studies and the idea of the "total work of art" and is writing a history of the German recording industry.
 Imhoof also directs Susquehanna's GO Austria short-term study-abroad program.

 Associate Professor Edward Slavishak holds a Ph.D. from the University of North Carolina at Chapel Hill.
 He teaches classes on United States history since the late 19th century.
 His research interests include the history of travel, leisure and work.
-He is author of Bodies of Work; Civic Display and Labor in Industrial Pittsburgh (2008) and is currently writing a book on landscape and photography in the Appalachian Mountains.
+He is author of Bodies of Work; Civic Display and Labor in Industrial Pittsburgh (2008) and is currently writing a book on the nature of expertise in the Appalachian Mountains.

 Associate Professor Karol K. Weaver earned a Ph.D. from The Pennsylvania State University.
 She offers courses on American history, women’s history and the history of medicine.
 Her research focuses on the history of medicine.
 She has written articles on midwifery, infanticide, enslaved healers and powwowing.
 Her book, Medical Revolutionaries: The Enslaved Healers of Eighteenth-Century Saint Domingue, was published in 2006, and her book, Medical Caregiving and Identity in Pennsylvania's Anthracite Region, 1880-2000, appeared in 2011.